-

 View Missouri’s Best Swimming Spot from the Johnson’s Shut-Ins Trail

 The scenic and popular Johnson’s Shut-Ins State Park is well known as a great spot to cool off on sticky summer day.
 This park in southeast Missouri features a section of dramatic rock gorges and chutes carved out by the Black River.
 Visitors climb over and along the rocks looking for the perfect natural water slides and swimming holes.
-While the day use area of the shut-ins can be bustling with summer swimmers, few people take the time to explore…
+Park History Three generations of the Johnson family once farmed this area. in the 1800s.
+By 1900, most of the area…

 Don Robinson State Park LaBarque Hills Trail